goobbess/goobbess.github.io/_posts/2023-02-24-mascgirls.md

 although i dont find femboys hot, i find the idea of girls being into femboys hot. i think its so nice that girls just want a girly little plaything that happens to have a dick. its lewd.

 i heard a theory from another femboy and they said that femboys are just incels that figured out a way to get pussy. and i like that theory.

+i feel like this posts stems from a great hatred towards men. which inadvertedly is somewhat self-hatred.